deepbhav/Python_Essentials/README.md

 # Python_Essentials
-A Complete Python Programs Demonstration
+A Complete Python Programs Demonstration,
-A set of assesments are solved here
+A set of assesments are solved here.